proc7ts/context-values/README.md

 [value sources]: #value-sources

-Instead of the values themselves, the registry allows to provide value sources.
+Instead of the values themselves, the registry allows to provide their sources.
 Those are used by [ContextKey.merge()] method to construct the value.

 There could be many sources per single value.
 And they could be of a type different from the final value.